abstractfactory/events/README.md

-zeroevent
+events
 =========

-event-handling with PyZMQ, based on Qt's [Event System][qt]
+Python event-handling with ZeromMQ, based on Qt's [Event System][qt]

 Purpose

-- Signal across languages and machines
+- Signal across threads, processes, languages and machines with one unified library.

 Alternatives